guardian/service-catalogue/packages/cloudquery/README.md

 ## Requirements

 - Docker
-- to query github you need to put a private key for github in /packages/cloudquery/dev-config/git-hub-key
+- A GitHub Personal Access Token (PAT)
+- A Snyk token

 ## Setup

-In the project root, run:
+In the project root, run the following, and follow the resulting instructions:

 ```sh
 ./packages/cloudquery/script/setup